AKERS MILL TRAIL

 - The soon to be complete eastern portion, runs along Interstate 285 across the street from about 5,000 community residents.

 - The Akers Mill Trail also has a connection point with the Bob Callan Trail on Interstate North Parkway that allows for north and south pedestrian and bike access through some of the region’s most precious natural landscapes.

 WESTSIDE OF AKERS MILL TRAIL

 - The western portion of the Akers Mill Trail connects directly into the Silver Comet Cumberland Connector, and is in process of connecting the area to Alabama.

 - Pedestrian lights and street furniture create a friendly atmosphere for walkers and bikers alike as they wind through the heart of Cobb County’s Cumberland submarket.

-- The amenities on this portion of the trail abound, including Cumberland Mall, the Cobb Energy Performing Arts Centre, restaurants, shopping, and the Cobb Galleria Convention Centre.
+- Amenities on this portion of the trail include Cumberland Mall, the Cobb Energy Performing Arts Centre, restaurants, shopping and the Cobb Galleria Convention Centre.